 On April 22, 1970, more than 20 million people marched in the streets to increase global awareness of environmental problems.
-That's still the largest single-day protest in history and was the first Earth Day.
+That's still the largest single-day protest in history, marking the first Earth Day.

-Nelson of course did not create this remarkable feat on his own.
+Nelson, of course, did not create this remarkable feat on his own.
 He worked closely with Denis Hayes, a young activist.
-He also enrolled non-environmentally focused partners, like Walter Reuther, a leader of the labour union United Auto Workers.
+He also enrolled non-environmentally focused partners, like Walter Reuther, a leader of the labour union United Auto Workers (UAW).

 "Without the UAW, the first Earth Day would have likely flopped!" said Hayes.

 Earth Day started in the United States.
 Hayes grew it into a global initiative throughout the 1990s.

 On Earth Day in 2016, the Paris Agreement was signed by over 120 countries.
 The Paris Agreement aims to keep the global temperature below 2°C. To achieve this, each country has to plan and report on what it's doing to mitigate global warming.

 Now more than 195 nations partake in Earth Day.

 On Earth Day's 50th anniversary in 2020, over 100 million people from around the globe observed the event, making it the internet's largest mass mobilization in history.